Bundesliga teams agree to possible fan return in stadiums | DW | 04.08.2020

 Fan representation "Unsere Kurve" had a mixed response to the decision.
 Board director Markus Sotirianos told German sports new agency SID that it was "understandable that the decisions were made under consideration of health protection," but that a move to allow for the admittance of away fans "would have been clearly welcomed."

-Health ministers from Germany's 16 states are due to discuss the issue when they meet next week.
+Health ministers from Germany's 16 states are due to discuss the issue when they meet on August 10.
 The 2020-21 Bundesliga season starts on September 18.